What Is a Co-op?

 In private or stockholder-owned businesses, individuals invest to earn a financial return.
 In a co-op, individuals are motivated by a shared need for certain products or services.
 By joining together, members gain access to products, services or markets not otherwise available to them.
 In other words, when forming a co-op members are motivated to become co-owners of the business primarily so that their mutual needs can be met.
 And co-ops return financial gains to their members, whether through discounts, lower costs or patronage refunds.
 People join existing co-ops for a variety of reasons.
 Whether it is the commitment to community, the democratic approach to business, the desire to be part of a business that is locally owned or something else “uniquely co-op” that appeals, anyone can join a cooperative!

-Here are some great resources: The Food Co-op Initiative has a very comprehensive site, with tools to help you step-by-step through the entire process of becoming a co-op.
-You'll also find the Cooperative Grocer Network's extremely comprehensive online guide for start-ups there.
+The Food Co-op Initiative has a very comprehensive site, with tools to help you step-by-step through the entire process of becoming a co-op.